 I realize I didn’t answer the question ‘what is a perfect struggle’ yet.
 For me it is a possibility to learn.
 Actually learning from your endeavour.
 Overcoming insecurity and fear, and not walking away.

 A perfect struggle for me means that I am not afraid to look deep into the problem in trying to fix it.
 I overcome my fear and know it will bring me joy and pride in the end.
 The perfect struggle will open a door to new possibilities.
 It makes me learn and hereby makes me grow as a person.
 Exerting yourself as a precondition for personal growth.

 I hope this blog and the skills mentioned help you to deal with struggles more pleasantly and effectively and turn it into a perfect struggle.

 If you have questions or remarks please write them down in the comments and I do my best to respond.

 Always remember there is no change without sacrifice.
-There is no struggle without joy.
+There is no joy without struggle.

-Trying to be productive can be a struggle too.
-Find out how Marleen deals with her productivity battle in the blog My struggle to become productive.
+Trying to be productive can be a personal struggle too.
+Read about Marleen’s personal struggle to become more productive – and how she feels unsatisfied – in the blog My struggle to become productive.

 Or would you like to read this blog about a lighter personal struggle?
 Marleen went crazy from someone who was smacking very loud on a night train in China.

 We are The Perfect Strugglers for a reason.
 We keep on trying, learning and struggling, and in the end.. benefit!
 And thanks to this blog you will benefit too from our struggling.
 Read which five lessons to live a meaningful life JD has extracted from his personal struggles.